-The gorgeous Golden Retriever is one of the most popular, and best loved, dog breeds in the US and around the world .
-Find out what makes Goldens the ideal family dog here.
+The gorgeous Golden Retriever is one of the most popular dogs both in the USA and around the world .

-Consistently among the most popular breeds (as of 2011 they hold the #3 spot on the American Kennel Club's 'Top 10 Dog Breeds' list), Goldens are loved by just about everyone that ever meets them!
+Consistently in the top ten most popular dog breeds (holding the #3 spot on the AKC's popularity stakes since 2012), Goldens are loved by everyone who meets them!

 Soft, fluffy, cuddly puppies grow up to be happy, laid-back dogs who never met a stranger they didn't like.